Twfek-Ajeneh/Merch-App-Project/README.md

 ## Getting Started

-Feel free to see and use the app by download it on your mobile phone: [Download the App](/Apk/Merch-app.apk)
+Feel free to see and use the app by downloading it on your mobile phone: [Download the App](/Apk/Merch-app.apk)
+<a href="Apk/Merch-app.apk" download>Download the App</a>

 ## Preview